 Would the world band together and try to figure out a way to save humanity or would it be too far away and we would just let future generations figure out the solution?

 The first astronomers to detect the upcoming event might not even recognize the danger.
 Anything that will take 400 years to hit us will be passing through a variety of gravitational fields and will be aiming at a location that might seemingly have nothing to do with Earth.

 But at some point, someone would run the numbers and discover that yes indeed, we were facing the possibility of a celestial collision.
 At this point, they would only be thinking in terms of probabilities and not certainties.
 But after they shared their findings with other astronomers, gradually a general consensus would form, that the celestial body did not represent a mere possibility of colliding with Earth, but that it almost certainly would.

-By this time, the astronomers having made no attempt to hide their work so far, the news would have already hit the Internet.
-But very few lay people would be able to follow the math, so there might be a series of confused news articles talking about something hitting something else some day.
+By this time, the astronomers had made no attempt to hide their work so far, the news would have already hit the Internet.
+But very few lay people would be able to follow the math, so there might be a series of confused news articles talking about something hitting something else someday.

 But gradually the articles would gain coherence, the Wikipedia entry would become clearer and more persuasive.
 Counter-arguments and competing mathematics would be discredited, and a general sense of disturbance would begin to spread through the planet.